ds-stream/airee-controller/README.md

 # Controller

-For now it just creating repos.
+- Create a new repository
+- Launch an infrastructure pause
+- Infrastructure resumption after pausing
+- Removal of working infrastructure

-## How to test it:
+## How to run:
 - build image
   ```sh
   docker build . -t controller
   ```
+### Create new repository
 - run docker with proper args.

   -h, --help            show this help message and exit